 This automation can be achieved with either the right investment in eProcurement technology (platforms that enable users to buy goods and services without involving procurement people.)
 Or it can be achieved through outsourcing a significant proportion of the Indirect spend activity to an automated outsourcing company.

 The key, whether insourcing or outsourcing, is to ensure that you are enabling the end users to get exactly what they need quickly, easily, and in compliance with procurement policy.
 Without them having to understand the intricacies of that policy.

-Procurement should not be concerned with the buying and receiving transactions.
 These need to be automated and the primary concern of the departments with the need for the products or services.